rossanag/SimpleOpenNI/instructions.md

 ### Linux (Kinect v1, models 1414, 1473)

-This version work with the following Ubuntu Linux distributions: 18.04.
+This version works with the following Ubuntu Linux distributions: 18.04.
 19.04 and 19.10 This pluging works with this file version: libboost_system.so.1.54.0 The steps are the following: